Bank of England Base Rate

 Whenever we list an interest rate, we always state whether it’s fixed or variable.

-Is my interest rate increasing?
+Did my interest rate decrease?

 We continually review our rates and monitor market movement to make sure we offer long-term value to our members.